 - Prohibited Activities

-Under our ethical audit programme our brands must submit a third-party factory ethical audit (see audit process below) no older than a year to receive a grading for a new factory set-up.
-In order to help reduce audit fatigue we accept audit reports from the majority of recognised audit bodies as long as they are independent and non-modifiable.
+Under our ethical audit programme our brands must submit a third-party factory ethical audit no older than a year to receive a grading for a new factory set-up.
+In order to help reduce audit fatigue we accept audit reports from the majority of recognised initiatives and audit bodies as long as they are independent and non-modifiable.

 We grade these audits on a scale of red, orange, yellow and green.
 If the audit is graded red, we will not allow the brand to use this factory until the issues have been resolved, irrespective of whether it is a new or current factory.
 ‘Red flags’ include serious breaches of our Code of Conduct and local laws, such as non-payment of minimum wage or locked fire exits.

 We anticipate that our Code of Conduct Guidebook will continue to be useful in accelerating the resolution of problems identified during audits.
-Last year we introduced a new monthly update of audit statistics, which is sent to Brand and Buying Directors.
-The report continues to focus on out-of-date audits and orange audits as well as the proportion graded green.
+A monthly update of audit statistics is sent to each brand, including to Brand and Buying Directors.
+The report continues to focus on out-of-date audits and orange-graded audits as well as the proportion graded green.

-This year we increased our targets to work towards fewer factories with out-of-date audits and 100% of our factories operating with a green or yellow rating.
-At the year-end, 80% of our factories were graded green or yellow and next year we need to do more to target orange grades.
+We continue to work towards fewer factories with out-of-date audits and 100% of our factories operating with a green or yellow rating.
+We have made progress against our targets.
+We now work with fewefactories with out-of-date audits and 82% of our factories were graded green

-Overall this year we reviewed 1,124 ethical audits for all brands except BHS (see BHS update below), which is a similar number to last year and affects approximately 286,000 workers.
+Overall this year we reviewed 1,401 ethical audits for all Brands except BHS (see BHS update below), which is a similar number to last year and affects approximately 436,000 workers.

-Since our current audit programme began in 2007, of the audit reports and evidence reviewed, 1,420, or approximately 30% were follow-up audits.
-Of those 40% improved, 41% stayed the same and a further 19% deteriorated (in which case we expect the supplier to progress their corrective action plan).
+Since our current audit programme began in 2007, of the audit reports and evidence reviewed, 1,703 or approximately 22% were follow-up audits.
+Of those, 36% improved, 37% stayed the same and a further 27% deteriorated (in which case we work with the supplier to progress their corrective action plan).

-Overall this year for BHS we reviewed 1,814 ethical audits.
-Of those, 430 were follow-up audits.
-32% improved, 39% stayed the same and 29% deteriorated in which case we work with the supplier to progress their corrective action plan.
+Overall this year for BHS we reviewed 1,811 ethical audits.
+24% improved, 45% stayed the same and 31% deteriorated in which case we work with the supplier to progress their corrective action plan.

 Although this work is the foundation of our ethical trading programme, we acknowledge that this is not enough to drive long-term change.
 This is why we work on the projects outlined below.

-As terrible as the Bangladesh tragedies have been, we remain mindful of the need to carefully prioritise, monitor and respond to issues in all sourcing countries.
+Meanwhile, our team visits Bangladesh regularly as part of our standard ethical trading programme.
+We remain mindful of the need to carefully prioritise, monitor and respond to issues in all sourcing countries.

-This year saw the completion of both phases of the Benefits for Business and Workers (BBW) project, part of the Responsible and Accountable Garment Sector (RAGS) Challenge Fund, set up by the Department for International Development (DFID), the UK agency for international aid.
+Last year saw the completion of both phases of the Benefits for Business and Workers (BBW) project, part of the Responsible and Accountable Garment Sector (RAGS) Challenge Fund, set up by the Department for International Development (DfID), the UK agency for international aid.

 Led by industry consultants Impactt, the aim was to improve the business practices of garment manufacturers as well as the day-to-day lives of their workers.